a milestone in modernist design.

 the contemporary kitchen

-One of the leading Belgian architects of the 20th century, De Koninck developed an original form of modernism and constructivism architecture.
+As one of the leading architects of the 20th century, De Koninck developed an original form of “modernist and constructivist architecture”.

 From 1927, he developed a new type of kitchen furniture where each module had a function.

 He introduced it at the CIAM (International Congress of Modernist Architecture) in 1930.